jwills/exhibit/README.md

 	AS (product_id1, product_id2)
 	GROUP BY product_id1, product_id2;

 We're effectively writing a UDTF for Hive...in SQL.
-This actually is surprisingly useful: SQL is the world's most popular statically typed language, and we can verify the correctness and the return type of the SQL declared inside of the `within` function before we kick off any
+This is surprisingly useful: SQL is the world's most popular statically typed language, and we can verify the correctness and the return type of the SQL declared inside of the `within` function before we kick off any